DHTML Advantages and Disadvantages

 However, it’s still the base of web development standards that are followed today.

-We aren’t traveling the way back machine here.
+We aren’t travelling the way back machine here.
 However, we are going to discuss the major advantages & disadvantages that made DHTML the face as well as the reasons for its discontinuation.

 First, what is DHTML?